Egg Drop Soup

 Meanwhile, whisk together the eggs and egg whites in a small measuring cup or bowl.
 (I find the measuring cup easier for pouring.)

 Once the broth reaches a boil, remove from heat.
 Then use a fork or whisk to stir the broth in a circular motion, while slowly pour the whisked eggs into the soup to create egg ribbons.
 Stir in the sesame oil, green onions and corn (optional) until combined.
-Season with salt and pepper to taste.
+Season with salt and pepper to taste, also adding a dash or two of more sesame oil if you'd like more of that flavor.

 Serve immediately, topped with additional green onions for garnish.